-It’s always good to know what people find challenging.
+It’s always good to know what people find challenging, like on-the-go meal ideas.
 I love it when people ask me questions about their journey eating a plant-based diet.
-And these make for great blog post.
-Today, I received a question on my Facebook page about plant-based on-the-go meal ideas,
+And these make for great blog posts.
+I received a question on my Facebook page about plant-based on-the-go meal ideas,

 Wow, Lindsay and her husband are REALLY newcomers!
 Good for her for reaching out and making it happen.

-Here’s what I came up with and I’m sure there are more ideas.
+Here’s what I came up with for plant-based meals on the go and I’m sure there are more ideas.
 Some are easier than others… Truth is, it can take a little more work when you are making your own food.
 Once you have a full pantry and a repertoire of ideas, it’ll be a breeze.

 Since you’re new to eating a plant-based diet, you should think about what you would have typically eaten and remove the meat and dairy.
 Not everything works, but often it does.